top of page

 Who can Participate?

-This program is open to ANY volunteer run organisations, community groups, associations, and charities that are located in Woodside, Carrajung, Devon North, Yarram, Tarraville, Alberton, and Welshpool.
+This program is open to residents with a volunteer interest, and ANY volunteer run organisation, community group, association, and charity that are located in Woodside, Carrajung, Wron Won, Devon North, Jack River, Yarram, Tarraville, Alberton, Port Albert and Welshpool.

 Is the Training Free?